.

 Let’s Get Started

 So you’ve been picked to lead the project.
 Now what?
-What are the initial first steps to take?
+What are the initial steps to take?

-Learn More: How to Set Up a Committee to Select a Laboratory Information System
+Discover More: How to Set Up a Committee to Select a Laboratory Information System

 A Request for Proposal (RFP) is a widely accepted way to engage with potential laboratory information system vendors, introduce them to your lab, and solicit their proposals based on your lab’s specific requirements.
 The submitted RFPs will help you and your colleagues uniformly compare various LIS systems (click to see an example RFP template).